-Oxaliplatin can be co-administered with folinic acid infusion using a Y-line placed immediately before the site of injection.
-The drugs should not be combined in the same infusion bag.
-Folinic acid must be diluted using isotonic infusion solutions such as 5 % glucose solution but NOT sodium chloride solutions or alkaline solutions.
+Oxaliplatin 85 mg/m IV infusion in 250 to 500 ml of 5% glucose solution is given at the same time as folinic acid IV infusion in 5% glucose solution, over 2 to 6 hours, using a Y-line placed immediately before the site of infusion.
+These two drugs should not be combined in the same infusion bag.
+Folinic acid must not contain trometamol as an excipient and must only be diluted using isotonic 5% glucose solution, never in alkaline solutions or sodium chloride or chloride containing solutions.